St Mary & St Margaret - Castle Bromwich Parish Church

 After the Norman Conquest of 1066, a small stone chapel was built by the lord of the manor to service the nearby motte and bailey castle.
 Evidence survives in the present chancel.

 Around 1450 this was extended with a large timber-framed building by one of the Devereux family.
 The wooden pillars and massive oak roof timbers can still be seen.

 Between 1726 and 1730 this was encased in brick in neo-classical style by the lord of the manor, Sir John Bridgeman II of Castle Bromwich Hall.
 This is the building we see today.

 Although churchwardens' records exist from the 17th century, even before the rebuilding of the church, they give few clues as to the music performed here and almost no information about the organ.
-This is very likely due to the fact that ours was not a parish church but a manorial chapel built by and for the lords of the manor of Castle Bromwich.
-It may be that evidence of the first organ here is hidden away in the archives of the Bridgeman family and is yet to be discovered.
+This is likely due to the fact that ours was not a parish church but a manorial chapel built by and for the lords of the manor of Castle Bromwich.
+It may be that evidence of the first organ here is hidden away in the archives of the Bridgeman family and yet to be discovered.

 The paperwork we discovered included a letter from a city organ adviser written some years earlier suggesting that the organ in use at that time was unfit for purpose and was typical of an organ from as early as the 1820s.

 The British Institute of Organ Studies' National Pipe Organ Register suggests that the previous organ builder may have been Forster & Andrews.
 However, the date of the organ is cited by the Register as c1815 and that company was not founded in Hull until 1843.
 It may be that, like Conacher's, Forster & Andrews carried out work on an earlier organ.